cam244-Gooby/A02/README.md

 Click Test to ensure WebStorm recognizes Git.

-If necessary, set the path to the Git executable (git.exe on Windows, /usr/bin/git on macOS/Linux).

 Step 4: Create a New Project and Initialize Git

 Open WebStorm and select New Project.

-Choose a template or start with an empty project.
+start with an empty project.

 Open the terminal in WebStorm and initialize Git:

 git init

-Create a .gitignore file to exclude unnecessary files from version control.

 Step 5: Connect to GitHub